felixge/pquery/presentation/deckset.md

 ---

-# And finally, a new query to select from the tmp table
+# Final query against temporary table

 Can be as simple as: